A Framework for Controlling Sources of Inaccuracy in Gaussian Process Emulation of Deterministic Computer Experiments: Nominal Error

-Example high quality 23 run experimental designs for the \emph{nominal} situations described in Case 1 (stationarity), Case 2 (non-stationary correlation), and Case 1 along with linear regression functions are illustrated in the top left, top right, and bottom panels, respectively, of Figure \ref{Design}.
+Example high quality 23 run experimental designs for the \emph{nominal} situations described in Subsections \ref{nominalStationary} (Stationary Model), \ref{nominalNonStationary} (Non-Stationary Model), and the Stationary Model along with linear regression functions are illustrated in the left, middle, and right panels, respectively, of Figure \ref{Design}.
 For each case, $\varphi(d)={\rm exp}\{-d^2\}$.
-For Case 2, $\omega_1({\bf u})^2=1-\|{\bf u}\|^2/2$, $\omega_2({\bf u})^2=\|{\bf u}\|^2/2$, $\boldsymbol{\Theta}_1=1\cdot{\bf I}_2$, $\boldsymbol{\Theta}_2=10\cdot{\bf I}_2$, and $\sigma^2=1$, while for Case 1 along with linear regression functions $\boldsymbol{\Theta}=2\cdot{\bf I}_2$ and $\sigma^2=1$.
+For the Non-Stationary Model example, $\omega_1({\bf u})^2=1-\|{\bf u}\|^2/2$, $\omega_2({\bf u})^2=\|{\bf u}\|^2/2$, $\boldsymbol{\Theta}_1=1\cdot{\bf I}_2$, $\boldsymbol{\Theta}_2=10\cdot{\bf I}_2$, and $\sigma^2=1$, while for the Stationary Model along with linear regression functions example $\boldsymbol{\Theta}=2\cdot{\bf I}_2$ and $\sigma^2=1$.
 As expected, in the first panel, illustrating the stationary situation, the design points lie near a triangular lattice (subject to edge effects).
 Similarly, in the second panel, illustrating the non-stationary correlation situation, the design points in the upper right, where the shorter range, more quickly decaying, correlation is emphasized, are more dense than in the lower left, where the longer range, more slowly decaying, correlation is emphasized.
 Further, in the third panel, illustrating the impact of regression functions, the design points balance fill distance and a push towards the corners of the input space.

 Finding designs which minimize (or nearly minimize) the error bounds is challenging.
-Here, we adopted the following approach.
-For the stationary situation, the optimization routine was initialized at a triangular lattice, scaled to minimize the fill distance.
-For both the non-stationary and stationary with regression functions situations, a homotopy continuation \cite{homotopy} approach, which slowly transitioned the stationary objective function to either the non-stationary or the stationary with regression functions objective function, was used.
-Nelder-Mead black box optimization along with penalties to enforce input space constraints was used throughout \cite{nocedal}.
+Here, we adopted a homotopy continuation \cite{homotopy} approach, which slowly transitions from an easier objective function to a more difficult objective function.
+Note that the respective target objectives for the stationary, non-stationary, and stationary with regression functions situations are given by minimizing equation (\ref{stationaryboundi}), maximizing equation (\ref{lowerbound2}), and minimizing the sum of equations (\ref{stationaryboundi}) and (\ref{lowermostbound}).
+For the stationary situation, the optimization routine was initialized at a triangular lattice, crudely scaled for small fill distance.
+The objective function is then taken as $(1-\delta)\;{\rm mean}_i \sup_{{\bf x}\in V_i(\boldsymbol{\Theta})}{\rm d}_{\boldsymbol{\Theta}}({\bf x}_i,{\bf x})+\delta\max_i \sup_{{\bf x}\in V_i(\boldsymbol{\Theta})}{\rm d}_{\boldsymbol{\Theta}}({\bf x}_i,{\bf x})$ for $\delta\in[0,1]$.
+Initially, the optimization is performed for $\delta=0$, then $\delta=1/K$, then $\delta=2/K$,and so on, up to $\delta=K/K=1$, for a moderately large number $K$.
+Notice that the \emph{target} objective function is optimized when $\delta=1$.